28 Books that Will Open Your Mind, Expand Your Knowledge & Transform the Way You Live

 Okay, it probably won’t be that bad, but we can all still benefit from more reading.
 To help you on your journey, I’ve curated a list of 28 great books that have profoundly expanded my knowledge and changed the way I think and operate.

 My hope is that these books will expand your mind as well.
+And if you’re looking for good advice to help improve your life, check out these 40 pieces of advice that most people ignore.

 Books to Expand Your Knowledge and Open Your Mind